Cal Ripken Jr.: Early life

-Ripken was born in Havre de Grace, Maryland, the son of Violet Roberta "Vi" Ripken (née Gross) and Cal Ripken Sr. He has German, English, and Irish ancestry.
+Calvin Edwin Ripken Jr. was born on August 24, 1960, in Havre de Grace, Maryland, the son of Violet Roberta "Vi" Ripken (née Gross) and Cal Ripken Sr. He has German, English, and Irish ancestry.
 Though the Ripkens called Aberdeen, Maryland, their home, they were often on the move because of Cal Sr.'s coaching duties with the Baltimore Orioles organization.
 Cal Sr., in fact, was in Topeka, Kansas, with one of his teams when his son was born.

 Cal Jr. grew up around baseball and got started in it at a very young age.
-He was able to receive instruction from players on his father's teams, most notably Doug DeCinces.
+He was able to receive instruction from players on his father's teams, most notably from Doug DeCinces.
 He also got advice from his father, who once remarked to his mother that his questions were better than the ones reporters had.
 At the age of three, Ripken knew he wanted to be a ballplayer, and at the age of 10, Ripken "knew the game inside and out".
 Ripken and his brother Billy attended Aberdeen High School.
 They both played baseball there; Cal also played soccer.
 He has two other siblings, Ellen and Fred.

 Ripken began his high school career playing second base; his coach, Don Morrison, said, "I was considering moving him to short, but I was unsure if his arm was strong enough."
 Despite Morrison's concerns, Ripken did move to shortstop as a sophomore, combining strong fielding with a team-leading 10 runs batted in (RBI).

 Needing pitching help, the Aberdeen Eagles began using Ripken as a pitcher as well in his junior year.
 He responded by striking out 55 batters in 46 1/3 innings pitched with three shutouts while batting .339 with 21 hits and nine RBIs.
 He was named the Harford County Most Valuable Player (MVP) while helping Aberdeen become county champions for the first time since 1959.
 During his senior year, Ripken again had a strong season, lifting his batting average to .688 at one point and posting a 0.79 ERA with 45 strikeouts over his first 26 innings.
 In the playoffs, Ripken pitched the state championship game against Thomas Stone High School.

 The Eagles trailed 3–1 when Ripken, noting that rain was coming and that the game would be canceled and replayed because the Eagles had not yet played the fourth inning, made nine throws to first base to ensure the game would be replayed.
 When the game was played the next week, Ripken struck out 17, allowed two hits, and threw a complete game as Aberdeen won the state championship.
 He threw 102 pitches in the 7–1 victory.